jamesshore/ergotest/docs/automation_api.md

 You can configure test runs with this interface.
 Provide an object with these optional parameters:

 * **setupModulePaths?: string[]**
-  * Setup modules to load and run prior to the tests.
-Must be absolute paths.
+  * The absolute paths of setup modules to import prior to the test modules.
-  * Can be used to define _beforeXxx_ and _afterXxx_ functions that apply to all tests globally.
-(E.g., _beforeAll()_ runs once before all tests, _beforeEach()_ runs repeatedly before each individual test, and so forth.)
+  * Can be used to define global _beforeXxx_ and _afterXxx_ functions.
   * Cannot be used to define suites or tests with _describe()_ or _it()_.
   * Guaranteed to be imported and run in the order provided.
 If any import fails, the rest of the setup modules will not be imported.
 The test modules will still be imported, but the tests will all be skipped.